 We found that female bed bugs were equally likely to occur in arenas with or without sound produced by ultrasonic devices.
 These devices did not repel or attract bed bugs during choice trialsJournal of Economic Entomology

 There you have it, there is no evidence that ultrasonic pest repellers work on bed bugs.
+The BEST option for bed bugs is a residual product such as Cimexa Dust.

 Do Ultrasonic Pest Repellers Work on Fleas and Ticks?